 General Remarks

-CONDITION: The property is generally in a condition commensurate with age and type.
-Although not an exhaustive list attention is drawn to the following.
+CONDITION: The property is generally in a condition generally commensurate with age and type.
+The following was noted, however, this is indicative to the current condition of the property and should not be regarded as an exhaustive list.